haoge0811/CSM/README.md

 ## Introduction and structure of program:
-The CSM simulator has 2 main parts, characterisation and simulation.
+The CSM platform has two main parts: characterisation and simulation.

+## General notes and software requirements
-The CSM model of standard gates needs to be created before CSM simulation can be run.
+- The CSM model of standard gates needs to be created before CSM simulation can be run.
-Further explanation about CSM: [link to paper]
+- Further explanation about CSM: [link to paper]
+- python 2.7 is used for this project.
+- H-SPICE (Synopsys) used for circuit simulation.
-Note: python 2.7 is used for this project. require package ........
-Characterisation part can only be run on a linux machine with H-SPICE installed. simulation part can be run on any machine with Python installed.
+- Characterisation part can only be run on a linux machine with H-SPICE installed.
+- CSM-simulation does not require SPICe and can run on any machine with python2.
+- Circuit netlist need to be in verilog format, and currently the tool only supports INV, NAND2, NOR2 gates.

 When user opens the CSM package, there will be 4 folders.
 - characterisation -- the section that creates CSM models in the form of Look-Up-Table (LUT) or Neuron-Network (NN)
-- LUT_bin -- where characterised CSM model (LUT and NN) is stored
+- simulation_spice
 - modelfiles -- spice model libraries, we use PTM in our case
-- simulation -- the tool that perform circuit simulation using CSM models (LUT and NN) created
+- simulation_csm -- the tool that perform circuit simulation using CSM models (LUT and NN) created

 Some additional files:
-Wrapper -- provided example wrapper (or shell) to operate the tool from top level
+- Wrapper -- provided example wrapper (or shell) to operate the tool from top level

-## Explanation and usage:
+- Precharacterized LUTs -- characterised CSM model (LUTs) are stored outside the repo set in *config.LUT_bin_dir*

+## Package functionality
-- characterisation
+- **characterisation**
-    **Usage: there are 2 ways to call the characterisation tool**
+    Usage: there are 2 ways to call the characterisation tool
     ```sh
     python characterisation.py --gate_name NAND2 --VSTEP 0.05 \
     --LIB_DIR ../modelfiles/PTM_MG/lstp/7nm_LSTP.pm --VDD 0.7 --TEMPERATURE 25"
     ```
     see shell_command.sh for example
-    - import the characterisation.py as a module in a top level python file. then use characterisation.main("NAND2", 0.05, "../modelfiles/PTM_MG/lstp/7nm_LSTP.pm", 0.7, 25.0)
+    - import the characterisation.py as a module in a top level python file. then use
+    ```sh
+    characterisation.main("NAND2", 0.05, "../modelfiles/PTM_MG/lstp/7nm_LSTP.pm", 0.7, 25.0)
+    ```
-    see char_top.py for example
+    see *char_top.py* for example

-    **Explanation**
+    Explanation:
     The characterisation tool create CSM models (LUT) according to user's configuration
     input: gate name, resolution of LUT (VSTEP), spice library to use, VDD, temperature
     output: CSM model (LUT)